-You probably witness the world's largest and most
+You probably witness the world's largest and

-and troubled mankind.
+mystified, thrilled, and troubled mankind.

 Nature puts on her world-wide lightning show about 1800 times a day.
-The output of
+The output

-growing demand for electrical power for at least the next 300
+supply the world's growing demand for electrical power for at least the next 300

 years.
 In comparing lightning to manmade electricity, it is interesting to note

 that the average going rates for electrical power would put a price tag of $10 on

 would be on the order of $ 25-trillion.

 Lightning has no sympathy for the feeble electrical schemes of civilized man.

 It is especially troublesome to highly developed nations that rely heavily on long-distance

 power transmission and electronic communications.
 Lightning has a way of immobilizing

 and blacking out communications for whole communities.
 Although modern lightning

-Engineers and scientists have developed lightning rods, arrestor schemes, and fast-acting
+Engineers and scientists have developed lightning rods, arrestor schemes, and

-example, thought they had a good lightning protection system
+NASA engineers, for example, thought they had a good lightning protection system

 for spacecraft until a bolt struck Apollo 13 seconds after takeoff.

 So scientists and engineers still have much to learn about lightning in general.

 mechanisms responsible for generating the charges in the first place, they may find

 ways to dissipate thunderstorms before they reach maturity.

 Cloud-to-Earth Damage.
 Only a small fraction of electrical equipment

 disabled or destroyed by lightning is the victim of a direct "hit."
-In most cases, the
+In most cases,

+electrical equipment.
 In one case, a stereo buff had strung long wires to a pair

 of speakers mounted near a backyard patio.
 A nearby lightning stroke induced currents

 into the wires, blowing the speakers out of their enclosures and burning out the

 components in the output stages of his amplifier.
 The amplifier was inside the house;

 the house afire.
 The moral?
 Use grounded shielded cable for outdoor speakers.